 Make a sauce by combining light brown sugar, low-sodium soy sauce, lime juice, peanut butter, crushed red pepper, and a minced garlic clove.
 Serve with vegetables, pita wedges, or chicken.

-Here are a couple of ways to soften jarred peanut butter if it’s not as creamy as you’d like: Add one teaspoon of hot water.
+Here are a couple of ways to soften jarred PB if it’s not as creamy as you’d like: Add one teaspoon of hot water.
 Stir.
 Add a few drops of sesame oil.
 It not only restores creaminess, but increases the nutty flavor.

 A Couple Cautions: